-We grow a lot of blackcurrants to make our berry-licious Ribena, which we couldn’t do without our trusty farmers and the wonderful wildlife.
+We grow a lot of blackcurrants to make our berry-licious Ribena, which we couldn’t do without our trusty farmers and the wonderful wildlife on our Ribena farms.

 Our hedgerows provide natural shelter for our crops, shielding them from the wind and giving food, shelter and breeding sites for our wildlife.

-Grass margins are a habitat for butterflies and other small creatures to lay their eggs in over winter, becoming home to the insects that feed off crop pests over spring.
+Grass margins are a wonderful habitat for bees, butterflies and other insects this supports the pollination of the berries and the encouragement of insects that feed off crop pests.

-We keep our green headlands as wild as we can as these areas are an ideal habitat for bumblebees, brown hares and grey partridges.
+We keep our green headlands green and as wild as we can as these areas are an ideal habitat for bumblebees, brown hares and grey partridges.

-We sow our Ribena wildflower mix around our blackcurrants which supports the bee population and prevents snails and slugs getting to the blackcurrant bushes.
+We sow our Ribena wildflower mix around our blackcurrants which supports the native bee population and improves our berry yield.